chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 ## Loss Sensitivity

-CCNx-KE messages are transferred using standard CCN Interest and Content Objects and are therefore subject to loss as any datagram.
-This means that traffic encrypted with keys derived from CCNx-KE must be stateless.
+CCNxKE messages are transferred using standard CCN Interest and Content Objects and are therefore subject to loss as any datagram.
+This means that traffic encrypted with keys derived from CCNxKE must be stateless.
 They cannot depend on in-order arrival.
 This problem is solved by two mechanisms: (1) by prohibiting stream ciphers of any kind and (2) adding sequence numbers to each message that allow the receiver to identify and use the correct cryptographic state to decrypt